0xalizk/presentations/README.md

-# talks
+# Selected talks

-selected public talks
+If both pptx and pdf versions exist, it's because pptx probably has some animation.